junxit/us-congress-bills-111/metadata.md

 - 2009-07-10 — Placed on the Union Calendar, Calendar No. 107.
 - 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-200.
 - 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-200.
+- 2009-07-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Bordallo objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-27 — Considered under suspension of the rules. (consideration: CR H8831-8832)
+- 2009-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+509.
+- 2009-07-27 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-07-28 — Considered as unfinished business. (consideration: CR H8934-8935)
+- 2009-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 354 - 72 (Roll no. 652). (text: CR 7/27/2009 H8831)
+- 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 354 - 72 (Roll no. 652).(text: CR 7/27/2009 H8831)
+- 2009-07-28 — The title of the measure was amended.
+Agreed to without objection.